 3) How do my recommendation writers submit the letters?

 The people you have selected to write a letter of recommendation will submit the letters electronically using the SLA on-line application system.
 You will enter the name and an e-mail address of each recommendation provider.
 Once the information is saved an e-mail will be sent to the recommendation provider with an access code and instructions on how to proceed with the on-line recommendation.
+You do not have to submit the application in order for the recommendation instructions to be sent; the instructions will be emailed after you save the application in progress.
 It is much preferred that you have the information for all three people who will be submitting a recommendation but if you do not have the information for all three before submitting, you can enter a fake name and e-mail address but all three spots must contain information.
 You can revise the names after submitting the application if necessary.
 If for some reason it is not possible for one of your letter writers to submit on-line you can download a PDF of the recommendation form from the Downloadable section and send it to them.
-After they complete the form, they may send your letter of recommendation to: Tulane University, School of Liberal Arts, Office of Graduate Studies, 102 Newcomb Hall, New Orleans, LA 70118
+After they complete the form, they may send your letter of recommendation and recommendation form to : Tulane University, School of Liberal Arts, Office of Graduate Studies, 102 Newcomb Hall, New Orleans, LA 70118